datafibers-community/df_web_src/content/blog/2018-03-10-ML-Naive-Bayes.md

 Naïve Bayes Classifier is amongst the most popular learning method grouped by similarities, that works on the popular Bayes Theorem of Probability to build machine learning models particularly for disease prediction and document classification.
 It is a simple classification of words based on Bayes Probability Theorem for subjective analysis of content.

 ## What is Naive Bayes?
-It is a classification technique based on [Bayes’ Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) with an assumption of independence among predictors.
+It is a classification technique based on [Bayes’ Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) with an assumption of independence among predictors/features and requires your features to take on non-negative values..
 In simple terms, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.
 For example, a fruit may be considered to be an apple if it is red, round, and about 3 inches in diameter.
 Even if these features depend on each other or upon the existence of the other features, all of these properties independently contribute to the probability that this fruit is an apple and that is why it is known as ‘Naive’.

 Naive Bayes model is easy to build and particularly useful for very large data sets.
 Along with simplicity, Naive Bayes is known to outperform even highly sophisticated classification methods.
 Bayes theorem provides a way of calculating posterior probability P(c|x) from P(c), P(x) and P(x|c) as follows.

 <p align="center"><img src="https://s3.ap-south-1.amazonaws.com/techleer/204.png" width="400"></p>